-Determination of the net realisable values of inventories
+Determination of the net realisable values of inventories:

-Reference is made to Note 2 on accounting policy, Note 2C on critical judgements, assumptions and uncertainties, Note 18 on inventories, and the Audit Committee's views and responses to the reported key audit matters under the Corporate Governance section of the Annual Report.
+Reference is made to Note 18 on accounting policy, critical judgements, assumptions and uncertainties, and the audit committee's views and responses to the reported key audit matters under the corporate governance section of the annual report.

-As at 31 December 2022, the Group held inventories of \$34.2 million which is a significant balance on the statement of financial position.
+As at 31 December 2023, the Group held inventories of \$26.8 million which is a significant balance on the statement of financial position.
 Inventories are stated at the lower of cost and net realisable value.
 The determination of the net realisable value of these inventories require the Group to make a critical and reasonable judgement on the future realisable value, which is dependent on future market trends, including the demand and supply of steel products, as well as the trend of steel prices in its key operating markets and internationally.
-Persistent weak end-user demand and/or oversupply of steel products may exert downward pressure on transaction volumes and steel prices to the extent that the carrying amount of inventories could exceed future expected realisable value.
+Persistent weak end-user demand and/ or oversupply of steel products may exert downward pressure on transaction volumes and steel prices to the extent that the carrying amount of inventories could exceed future expected realisable value.